0xthomas/succotash/README.md

 ```

 ## SSD
-The next step is preparing the SSD with Ubuntu Server.
+The next step is preparing the SSD with Ubuntu Server 64-bit.
 The steps are roughly the same but with a different device and a different image.
 The image is available for download [here](https://ubuntu.com/download/raspberry-pi).
-It is recommended to go with the 64b-it LTS version.
-To check the file integrity you can check the hash from the website with the hash from the downloaded file:
+It is recommended to go with the 64-bit LTS version.
+To check the file's integrity you can compare the hash from the website with the hash from the downloaded file:

 ```bash
 echo <sha256-hash-to-compare-against> <UbuntuServer.img.xz> | sha256sum -c